Shenmister/DocRead/README.md

 # DocRead
 Script for msg files
-An incomplete script for the sorting and Hyperlinking of .msg files onto one spreadsheet Older brother asked me to do this
+An incomplete script for the sorting and Hyperlinking of .msg files onto one spreadsheet Tool a friend asked me to make